kgdunn/pid-book/univariate-review/univariate-review.rst

 			-	The change in the dispenser may have inadvertently modified other parts of the process, and in fact the dispenser itself might be related to product quality.

-			-	The samples from the tests will be collected and only analyzed in the lab on Monday, whereas the samples from material A are normally analyzed on the same day - that waiting period may degrade the sample.
+			-	The samples from the tests will be collected and only analyzed in the lab on Monday, whereas the samples from material A are usually analyzed on the same day: that waiting period may degrade the sample.

 		 This confounding with all these other, potential factors means that we will not be able to determine whether material B caused a true difference, or whether it was due to the other conditions.

 		-	It is certainly expensive and impractical to randomize the runs in this case.
 Randomization would mean we randomly run the 16 tests, with the A and B chosen in random order, e.g. ``A B A B A A B B A A B B B A B A``.
 This particular randomization sequence would require changing the dispenser 9 times.

 		-	One suboptimal sequence of running the system is ``A A A A B B B B A A A A B B B B``.
 This requires changing the dispenser 4 times (one extra change to get the system back to material A).
-We run each (``A A A A B B B B``) sequence on two different weekends, changing the operating staff between the two groups of 8 runs, making sure the sample analysis follows the usual protocols, and so on, then we reduced the chance of confounding the results.
+We run each (``A A A A B B B B``) sequence on two different weekends, changing the operating staff between the two groups of 8 runs, making sure the sample analysis follows the usual protocols: so  we reduce the chance of confounding the results.

 Randomization might be expensive and time-consuming in some studies, but it is the insurance we require to avoid being misled.
 These two examples demonstrate this principle: **block what you can and randomize what you cannot**.
 We will review these concepts again in the :ref:`design and analysis of experiments section <SECTION-design-analysis-experiments>`.
-If the change being tested is expected to improve the process, then we must follow these precautions to avoid a process upgrade/modification  that does not lead to the expected improvement; or the the converse - a missed opportunity.
+If the change being tested is expected to improve the process, then we must follow these precautions to avoid a process upgrade/modification  that does not lead to the expected improvement; or the the converse - a missed opportunity of implementing a change for the better.

 External and internal estimates of spread
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-So to recap the progress so far, we are aiming to test if there is a *significant, long-term difference* between two systems: A and B. We showed the most reliable way to test this difference is to compare it with a body of historical data, with the comparison made in the same way as when the data from system A and B were acquired; this requires no additional assumptions.
+So to recap the progress so far, we are aiming to test if there is a *significant, long-term difference* between two systems: A and B. We showed the most reliable way to test this difference is to compare it with a body of historical data, with the comparison made in the same way as when the data from system A and B were acquired; this requires no additional assumptions, and even allows one to run experiments for system B in a **non-independent** way.

 But, because we do not always have a large and relevant body of data available, we can calculate the difference between A and B and test if this difference could have occurred by chance alone.
-For that we use equation :eq:`zvalue-for-difference`, but we need an estimate of spread.
+For that we use equation :eq:`zvalue-for-difference`, but we need an estimate of the spread, :math:`\sigma`.

 ..
 Then, because we do not always have a large, relevant body of data available, we can calculate the difference between A and B and test if this difference lies in a confidence interval that includes zero.
 We highlighted several assumptions required to generate this confidence interval, noting that these assumptions are quite demanding.